Phenotypic-Screening-QMUL/R_General_Use_User_Guides/README.md

 # R General Use User Guides

-These guides provides code examples for getting started with bioinformatic operations in R.
+These guides provide code examples for getting started with bioinformatic operations in R.

 They cover a range of topics: